Nagfal/C-CBGE/README.md

 learning_curve_DDUCB.py : run DDUCB for the data in Fig.1 and Fig.2

 ### UCBGE & BGE:
-codes for unweighted collective Boltzmann-Gumbel exploration (UCBGE)
+codes for the algorithm called as unweighted collective Boltzmann-Gumbel exploration (UCBGE)

 agent_UCBGE.py : implementation of UCBGE and BGE